Opinion: Brianna Ghey’s death was a tragedy waiting to happen

 It is time for some real leadership.
 And it needs to come from the top.

 Does Rishi Sunak have the strength of character to be prime minister for all the citizens of the UK – including the trans ones?
-To remove people like Nikki da Costa, who has warned against “letting Stonewall dictate trans policies”, from the centre of power?
+To remove people like Nikki da Costa, who has warned against “letting Stonewall dictate trans policies, even where those undermine women’s rights or where they may cause harm to gender distressed children”, from the centre of power?

 Will Sunak call out the false narratives that tell us that allowing trans people to live decently is a threat to the safety of women and girls?
 To find an accommodation with the Scottish GRR?
 To find parliamentary time, in the remainder of this session, to get a cross-party supported, full ban on conversion therapy?

-In that case, Brianna’s terrible and tragic death could – though it will bring scant relief to her family and friends – be a turning point.
+In that case, regardless of whether it was linked to the fact she was trans, Brianna’s terrible and tragic death could – though it will bring scant relief to her family and friends – be a turning point.

 Or, our prime minister may do none of these things and instead show that false narratives and political expediency count more than a vulnerable minority.